Basic FAQs in Software Testing

 1. What is the purpose of the testing?

-Software Testing is the process of executing a program or system with the intent of finding errors.
+Software testing is the process of executing a program or system with the intent of finding errors.
+It helps identify the correctness, completeness, security, and quality of the developed computer software.

 2. What is quality assurance?

 Software QA involves the entire software development PROCESS – monitoring and improving the process, ensuring that any agreed-upon standards and procedures are followed, and ensuring that problems are found and dealt with.
-It is oriented to ‘prevention.’
+It is oriented to’ ward prevention.’

 3. What is the difference between QA and testing?

-Testing involves the operation of a system or application under controlled conditions and evaluating the results.
+Testing involves operating a system or application under controlled conditions and evaluating the results.
 It is oriented to ‘detection.’

 4. Describe the Software Development Life Cycle

-It includes anitial concepts requirements analysis, functional design, internal design, documentation planning, test planning, coding, document preparation, integration, testing, maintenance, updates, retesting, phase-out, and other aspects.
+It includes anitial concept requirements analysis, functional design, internal design, documentation planning, test planning, coding, document preparation, integration, testing, maintenance, updates, retesting, phase-out, and other aspects.

-5. What are SDLC and STLC and the different phases of both?
+5. What are SDLC and STLC, and what are the different phases of both?

 SDLC